uport-project/lambda-nisaba/SETUP.md

 5. In IAM management console, create a key for develop: https://console.aws.amazon.com/iam/home#/encryptionKeys/us-west-2

    If you want to deploy to master too, create another key for master.
    Make sure the keys you created are in the correct region (`us-west-2`).
-If you decide to create keys in another reason, make sure to change region configuration in other places too.
+If you decide to create keys in another region, make sure to change region configuration in other places too.
 6. Create reCaptcha account: https://www.google.com/recaptcha/admin, get `RECAPTCHA_SECRET_KEY`

+   (You only need to set this up if you want to use the reCAPTCHA verification flow, not need for phone verification flow)
 7. Create fun captcha account: https://www.funcaptcha.com/setup, get `FUNCAPTCHA_PRIVATE_KEY`.

-   (They currently ignore us after we fill in a form, skip this step for now)
+   (They currently ignore us after we fill in a form, skip this step for now; this is also not need for phone verification flow)
 8. Generate Fuel token private & public keys: `FUEL_TOKEN_PRIVATE_KEY`, `FUEL_TOKEN_PUBLIC_KEY`.

    There is nothing special about these keys.
 They are just `specp256k1` key pair.
 You can generate them here: https://kjur.github.io/jsrsasign/sample/sample-ecdsa.html
-9. Create nextmo account: https://dashboard.nexmo.com/getting-started-guide, get `NEXMO_API_KEY`, `NEXMO_API_SECRET`, `NEXMO_FROM`
+9. Create nexmo account: https://dashboard.nexmo.com/getting-started-guide, get `NEXMO_API_KEY`, `NEXMO_API_SECRET`, `NEXMO_FROM`

      You can find `NEXMO_FROM` in the dashboard, 'Numbers -> Your numbers' section.
 10. Setup PostgreSQL locally